 At the very top of the window, you will see fields for Host, Username, Password, and Port.
 These are useful for one-time connections, but if you want FileZilla to remember your settings, then it would be better to save them as a bookmark so you don’t have to enter the details each time you open the application.
 The first button on the left in the toolbar is the Site Manager – this is how you save bookmarks to FileZilla.
 You can also find this under the File menu (File > Site Manager).

 Open the Site Manager and click the New Site button.
 It will immediately request a site name – you can make this whatever you wish.
-On the right, enter your domain name as the hostname with ftp prefixed:
+On the right, enter your connection details as described in our FTP reference article.

 Understanding the FileZilla User Interface

 FileZilla is really easy once you get the hang of it.
 Here’s the general idea: